EliorYousefi/GoldenRoute/README.md

 - Vite: Build tool for the frontend application.
 - PostgreSQL: Relational database used for storing data.

+## To Know
+Because of API limitations, some times there will be loads on the OpenSky-Network API and the flights won't fetch on the first update(doesn't happen to often).
+Please try to update one of the values and it should work.
+In addition, the site asks for your location to make the default center location of the map to be your location.

 ## Troubleshooting
 If you encounter any issues while running the project, consider the following: